Payday Loans – Symptoms of an Economy Failing Millions

 Payday Loans are the American Version of Microfinance

 The term “microfinance” is more common in other parts of the world.
 This type of lending features short repayment terms and high interest rates.
 They are also directed at people who don’t have access to normal credit channels.
 These small-scale, pricey loans often cause people to remain impoverished because even a little extra debt becomes too burdensome.
+They need payday loan help.

 The Washington Post published an article stating that microfinance options and payday loans aid the cycle of poverty.
 Does this mean that short-term loans are always a bad financial move?
 Not necessarily since these types of loans satisfy a need.
 In America, the most common reason for people to seek out payday loans is to cover an emergency.